-the Mohn now Westlake foundation youth futures
+the Mohn Westlake foundation

+Contents page

 Executive summary 3

 Introduction 4

 Background 5

 Literature review 6-9

 Evidence gaps 10

 Methodology 11

 Limitations 12

 Findings 13-18

 Recommendations 19

 Further research 20

 Conclusion 21

 Acknowledgements 22

 EXECUTIVE SUMMARY

-This report explores young people's experiences of racism on social media

-This is a multi-use document targeted at social media platforms and policy makers to inform them on user experiences of audiences that they might not be able to hear from normally.
+X This is a multi-use document targeted at social media platforms and policy makers to inform them on user experiences of audiences that they might not be able to hear from normally.
 This document is also for social media users, so that they can understand how to safely use social media.